rails/rails/guides/source/testing.md

 In Rails, models tests are what you write to test your models.

 For this guide we will be using Rails _scaffolding_.
 It will create the model, a migration, controller and views for the new resource in a single operation.
 It will also create a full test suite following Rails best practices.
-I will be using examples from this generated code and will be supplementing it with additional examples where necessary.
+We will be using examples from this generated code and will be supplementing it with additional examples where necessary.

 NOTE: For more information on Rails <i>scaffolding</i>, refer to [Getting Started with Rails](getting_started.html)